Critters FAQ

 In either case, remember that not everybody will like what you write, and what they've said reflects how they honestly feel; there may be a kernel of truth in there you can learn from, once you get past any impoliteness.
 (Or, you may decide, as with any critique, that there's nothing of value there.)
 But regardless, published writers need thick skins.
 Then there's the famous quote that (paraphrased) goes, "Anybody who can be discouraged from writing, should be."
 Finding out how readers react to your piece can be very painful.
 Critiques by nature are going to sting (since primarily the critiquer is trying to help you improve your piece, and that necessitates discussing its imperfections); but beyond that, you'll find that people read things into your piece you didn't intend, or just plain don't like what you wrote.
 That's life as a writer, and if you can't deal with that, writing for publication may not be what you're best suited for.

-For more thoughts on this, please see my aritcle, It's not what you say, but how you say it.
+For more thoughts on this, please see these articles, It's not what you say, but how you say it and the official Diplomacy Standard.

 [Top]